COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 If you plan to visit the surrounding medieval villages along the Route de Vins you can also hop on a shuttle in front of the Colmar train station.
 Make sure that you get an updated schedule as the shuttle does not go to every town every single day.
 Click here for the most updated information.

 As you can imagine, the crowds can be quite heavy, especially on the weekends.
 The villages along the wine route are very small and parking lots fill up very quickly.
 We arrived at our first village, Eguisheim (probably the most popular) an hour before the markets opened and the parking lots were full and cars were lined up and down every road.
 As the day wore on and we were Christmas Market “hopping”, parking became more and more difficult to find.
 There are pay stations at every parking lot in each town we visited that take credit cards or euros.
 Plan to arrive 1-2 hours before the first market opens for easier parking.
-Pro Tip: Take a photo of your license plate, you have to enter it every time you pay for parking.

 There is a train from Colmar to Turkheim that could save you time both driving and waiting in shuttle lines as an alternative to visiting one of the villages.
-Plus, you can take the train one evening to take the Night Watchman tour!
+Plus, you can take the train one evening to take the Night Watchman Tour!

 One of the tallest Christmas trees in Europe can be found in Strasbourg